aferrandi/dbtarzan/docs/Composites.md

 Let's **add them** then!

-After we have put all these databases together in a [composite](Compositest-editor), we define [additional foreign keys](AdditionalForeignKeys) between the tables of these distinct databases.
+After we have put all these databases together in a [composite](Compositest-editor), we define [virtual foreign keys](VirtualForeignKeys) between the tables of these distinct databases.
 They are displayed in DBTarzan as [normal foreign keys](ForeignKeyPanel), so it is just to select some rows and double-click the foreign keys as usual to go from one table the table of a different database.